rjdman/machine-learning/projects/capstone/final_report.md

 <!--_(approx. 3-5 pages)_-->

 ### Data Preprocessing
+I chose to split the data into train/validation/test sets.
+The train set will be used to train the classifier, with the validation set providing context on the generalisation of the model.
+The test set will be kept to evaluate the performance of the final model.

+There were three stages to preprocessing:
+- Sampling
+- Generating and saving features to disk
+- Initialising features from disk for classification

+The process to generate my sample datasets from the metadata can be summarised in the following steps:

+1. The audio metadata is ordered by up votes for each language
+2. The audio metadata is filtered by male
+3. The top 1000 audio files are selected for each language
+4. The metadata is randomised for each language
+5. The metadata is divded to create train/validation/test sets for each language
+6. The train/validation/test sets for the three languages are combined together to create equally balanced classes

+This generated 1800 training datapoints, 600 validation datapoints and 600 test datapoints.

+With the train/validation/test split in mind, I used the following folder structure to manage my melspectogram images:
+- data/train-melspectogram/
+- data/validation-melspectogram/
+- data/test-melspectogram/

+From the audio file path from each of these metadata points above, I ran the following workflow:

+1. Load audio file using path
+2. Trim the silence from the beginning and end of the audio file
+3. Extract the log mel-frequency spectogram array
+4. Scale array elements between 0 and 255
+5. Pivot the array (width represents time)
+6. Initialise mel-frequency spectogram image from array
+7. Save file to relevant folder outined above

+This generated 1800 training melspectograms, 600 validation melspectograms and 600 test melspectograms.
+These images were all 224 pixels in height, though they did vary in width.
+Initally, I did not feel that this would be an issue since the CNN architectures would learn from examples that this is not a distinguishing feature.

 <!--In this section, all of your preprocessing steps will need to be clearly documented, if any were necessary.
 From the previous section, any of the abnormalities or characteristics that you identified about the dataset will be addressed and corrected here.
 Questions to ask yourself when writing this section:
 - _If the algorithms chosen require preprocessing steps like feature selection or feature transformations, have they been properly documented?_
 - _Based on the **Data Exploration** section, if there were abnormalities or characteristics that needed to be addressed, have they been properly corrected?_
 - _If no preprocessing is needed, has it been made clear why?_-->

 ### Implementation

+I used the Keras library for my implementation.
 <!--In this section, the process for which metrics, algorithms, and techniques that you implemented for the given data will need to be clearly documented.
 It should be abundantly clear how the implementation was carried out, and discussion should be made regarding any complications that occurred during this process.
 Questions to ask yourself when writing this section:
 - _Is it made clear how the algorithms and techniques were implemented with the given datasets or input data?_
 - _Were there any complications with the original metrics or techniques that required changing prior to acquiring a solution?_